griffpatch/CPCYorkPP/pages/prayer.md

 +	**Anoiting ministry:** At our Communion Services we offer Annoiting with oil.
 Do come up for this blessing when directed.

 +	**SOZO ministry:** SOZO is an inner healing and deliverance ministry (with sessions usually lasting between 1-1.5 hours).
 Although we do not offer this Ministry within Clifton Parish, this ministry is available for all church-goers from October 2016 at the York House of Prayer (YHoP) under the covering of St Michael le Belfrey Church.
-For more info in person, chat with Mits Griffin (who is part of the York SOZO team) or do check the YHoP website or SMLB for more info and bookings: <http://www.yhop.co.uk/> and/or  http://www.belfrey.org/ or find out more from Bethel SOZO UK http://www.bethelsozo.org.uk/
+For more info do check the YHoP website or SMLB for more info and bookings: <http://www.yhop.co.uk/> and/or  http://www.belfrey.org/ or find out more from Bethel SOZO UK http://www.bethelsozo.org.uk/ If you'd like to find out a bit more informally, do chat with Mits Griffin (who is part of the York SOZO team).

 If you would like to grow in prayer
 -----------------------------------